pixielabs/handbook/03-project-delivery/05-testing.md

 ## Visual testing
 We use visual testing to take screenshots of applications at certain parts of user journeys in order to quickly validate that we’ve not introduced any visual regressions and to speed up QA.

-We’re evaluating [Percy by Browserstack](https://percy.io/) for this as it integrates very easily with Rails and Capybara.
+We use [Percy by Browserstack](https://percy.io/) for visual testing.
+It integrates nicely with Rails and Capybara.